shuhei/shuhei.github.com/source/posts/2020-01-27-goodbye-textile.md

 [Textile](<https://en.wikipedia.org/wiki/Textile_(markup_language)>) is a markup language that is similar to Markdown.
 This blog had had posts written in Textile for more than a decade—I feel old now!
 I removed the Textile files last weekend.
 This post is a memoir on the markup language.

 I started using Textile on a blog engine called [Textpattern](https://en.wikipedia.org/wiki/Textpattern).
-I don't remember exactly when, but probably around 2004 or 2005.
+I don’t remember exactly when, but probably around 2004 or 2005.
 I was a university student.
 Movable Type was the most popular blog engine at the time, but it changed its license towards a more commercial one.
 Textpattern was a new open-source software.
 I fell in love with its minimalism.
 There were not many Textpattern users in Japan.
 Information in Japanese was very little if not none.
 I read documentation and forums in English and translated some into Japanese with a few fellows whom I had never met in person.

 After a few years, Wordpress became a thing, or I realized it did.
 Even after I moved to Wordpress, I kept writing in Textile.
 I liked editing Textile more than editing rich text on WYSIWYG editor.
 I am not sure whether I had heard of Markdown at the time.
 But it was not as popular or dominant as it is now.